DarthPleguas/nodejs-simplecart/README.md

 Frontend: Bootstrap, Ejs.

 ## ENV
- Before running the app, you should create your own `.env` file in the root with the following variables:
+ Before running the app, you should create your own `.env` file in the root with the following variable:
 MONGO_URL=<path to mongoDB>

 ### Running